 To volunteer for this position(s) people must reside in one of SHMU’s core communities of either Cummings Park, Mastrick, Middlefield, Northfield, Seaton, Tillydrone, Torry or Woodside areas of Aberdeen.
 Other than this you don’t need to have any previous experience as all training is provided – just an interest in your community!

-If you would like more information on how to volunteer at shmu, contact Tracy Ewing by telephone 01224 515013 or email email@example.com
+If you would like more information on how to volunteer at shmu, please contact Tracy Ewing, shmu Volunteer Co-ordinator at email firstname.lastname@example.org or telephone 07712301849.

 Station House Media Unit (shmu), supported by Aberdeen City Council as one of the core cultural organisations in the city, is at the forefront of Community Media development in Scotland, supporting residents in the seven regeneration areas of Aberdeen in radio and video production, traditional and on-line publications, music production and digital inclusion.
 The organisation also supports other disadvantaged communities, both geographic and communities of interest, with an employability and training arm, and a recently developed a programme for offenders, both pre and post release.
 Successful initiatives have made the organisation a nationally recognised centre of excellence and created models of good practice in: youth work; regeneration; digital inclusion; adult and family literacy and numeracy; community capacity building; personal and community development; employability skills; criminal justice, and the curriculum for excellence.